Here’s the simplest guide I could make on how to get started with film photography.

 If you can’t find the one you’re looking for in your local marketplace, then eBay and KEH.com are usually the next best options.
 These websites do come with a guarantee that the film cameras will come as described in the listing, or they can be returned free of charge.

-The last place that I recommend looking for analog cameras is in thrift stores, flea markets, and swap meets.
+I don’t ever recommend looking for film cameras in thrift stores, flea markets, or swap meets.
 Film cameras found in these places can be of dubious quality, and high-pressure sales tactics make it difficult to fully test the camera before making a decision.

 For example, I recently picked up a beautiful Yashica rangefinder camera at a flea market, and because of the pressure, ended up buying one with a mold problem.
 Do these 5 tests as soon as you get a new (to you) camera in your hands to be sure it’s worth keeping.

 Start with a 35mm film cameras